 You are here: Urology Textbook > Kidneys > Unilateral renal agenesia

 The unilateral renal agenesis is the complete absence of a renal system or parts of it on one side, with a normal kidney on the opposite side.
-The prognosis is good; in contrast to bilateral renal agenesia, which is rare and always fatal, see Potter syndrome.
+The prognosis is good; in contrast to bilateral renal agenesis, which is rare and invariably fatal, see Potter syndrome.

 Causes (Etiology) of Renal Agenesia

-The cause is a developmental disorder of the urogenital ridge, which, depending on the time and extent, affects the ureteric bud, the ductus mesonephricus (Wolff duct) and sometimes also the ductus paramesonephricus (Müller duct).
-Concomitant malformations of the internal genital organs are common, see the following section.
+Unilateral renal agenesia results from a Developmental disorder of the urogenital ridge, which affects the ureteric bud, the mesonephric duct (Wolff duct), and sometimes also the paramesonephric duct (Müller duct), depending on the time and extent.
+Concomitant malformations of the internal genital organs are common; see the following section.

 Pathology, Signs and Symptoms of Unilateral Renal Agenesia